Pomegranates: A Healthy Maze of Red Arils.

 What Is the Origin and Use of Pomegranates?

 The pomegranate fruit hails from the deciduous shrub family Punica granatum.
 These shrubs are most commonly found in the Middle Eastern, Indian, North African, and Mediterranean subcontinents.
-The flowers of these plants are bright red in color, while the structure is unlike other fruit, possessing flesh and core contents.
+The flowers of these plants are bright red, while the structure is unlike other fruits, possessing flesh and core contents.
 The outermost red layer of the fruit is shell-like and inedible, while the edible part of the pomegranate fruit is its arils and seeds.
 Pomegranate seeds are commonly used for culinary purposes but can be washed and eaten in raw or ripened forms.

 The arils are rather sweet and juicy, while the seeds are crunchy in consistency.
-A white spongy layer can also be found in the pomegranate fruit bedding the arils that can be removed easily.
+A white spongy layer can also be found in the pomegranate fruit bedding of the arils, which can be removed easily.
 The seed count in the fruit usually varies from 200 to 1400, depending on the available variety or type.

 What Are the Properties of Pomegranate?

 Pomegranate is classified under berries and has a flower-shaped stem.
-It has a bright red color and tart-like taste, which gives a combination of sweet and sour taste that attributes to a pH of 4.4.
+It has a bright red color and tart-like taste, which gives a combination of sweet and sour taste that is attributed to a pH of 4.4.

 Pomegranates are filled with antioxidant properties and possess anti-inflammatory compounds like punicalagin.
 The protective benefits of the fruit have a positive impact on multiple organ systems, including the heart, urinary tract, brain, digestive tract, endocrine system, etc. Pomegranate also demonstrated anticarcinogenic properties.
 Recent research has discovered nutritional evidence to support the use of pomegranate for increasing exercise endurance, aiding muscle recovery, and also for boosting generalized immunity and systemic health status.